SuleimanFarah/sunpy/GSoC:-Student-Application-Template.md

 Any code you want to include should be in a gist but we recommend not writing empty pseudo code or just documentation strings.

-You should include the following information in your application:
+You should include most of the following information in your application.
+**However, we should suggest you use your own judgement remove sections that might not be relevant or to add news that are not listed but are relevant to the project.**

 ## Title